 An acquisition may be more likely if Musk continues to run Twitter into the ground.
 Reports of advertisers fleeing and high-profile users refusing to pay the $8 fee could be a sign of calamity to come.

-How to Buy Twitter Stock Today
+How to Buy Twitter Stock (X Corp) Today

 It’s rather mindboggling that after the Twitter saga of 2022, investors could cash out of their Twitter stock investment one day and turn around a few days later and buy private Twitter stock.